NMRExchangeFormat/NEF/specification/Overview.md

 | H*2% | HG21, HG22, HG23 |

 This is essentially an exercise in imagining all reasonable (?) wildcard expressions for Threonine and applying the standard regular expression rules.

 ### Data Types

+  The precise data type specifications are given (as either data types or enumerated values) in the mmcif_nef.dic specification files , which is the authoritative refrence.
+They are summarized here.

   * Basic string types
     1. ALL string values are limited to printable 7-bit ASCII characters